Ernst Udet: The Flying Circus

 Udet's success attracted attention for his skill, earning him an invitation to join the "Flying Circus", Jagdgeschwader 1 (JG 1), an elite unit of German fighter aces under the command of Manfred von Richthofen, popularly known as the Red Baron.
 Richthofen drove up to Udet one day as he was trying to pitch a tent in Flanders in the rain, pointing out that Udet had 20 kills, Richthofen said, "Then you would actually seem ripe for us.
 Would you like to?", which Udet accepted.
 After watching him shoot down an artillery spotter by frontal attack, Richthofen gave Udet command of Jasta 11, von Richthofen's former squadron command.
 The group commanded by Richthofen also contained Jastas 4, 6 and 10.
 Udet's enthusiasm for Richthofen was unbounded, who demanded total loyalty and dedication from his pilots, immediately cashiering anyone who fell out of line.
 At the same time, Richthofen treated them with every consideration and when it came time to requisition supplies he traded favors for autographed photos of himself that read: "Dedicated to my esteemed fighting companion."
 Udet remarked that because of the signed photographs, " ... sausage and ham never ran out."
-One night, the squadron invited a captured English flyer for dinner, treating him as a guest.
+One night, the squadron invited a captured British flyer for dinner, treating him as a guest.
 When he excused himself for the bathroom, the Germans secretly watched to see if he would try to escape.
-On his return the Englishman said, "I would never forgive myself for disappointing such hosts"; the English flyer did escape later from another unit.
+On his return the Englishman said, "I would never forgive myself for disappointing such hosts"; the British flyer did escape later from another unit.